Osha Unisex

 Please note that not every baby name in our database currently has a famous namesake listed.
 If you would like to suggest a name we may have missed or submit a correction, feel free to contact us.
 We review and finalize additions and corrections within 24 hours.

-Osha is a musician best known for her work in the band Osha and her solo albums.
+Osha is a musician best known for her work with the band Osha and her solo album 'Osha'.

 Fictional characters named Osha